hashicorp/terraform/website/source/docs/commands/push.html.markdown

 * `-no-color` - Disables output with coloring

-* `-overwrite=foo` - Marks a specific variable to be updated within Atlas.
+* `-overwrite=foo` - Marks a specific variable to be updated on Atlas.
   Normally, if a variable is already set in Atlas, Terraform will not send the local value (even if it is different).
 This forces it to send the local value to Atlas.
 This flag can be repeated multiple times.